-The Group also engages in collaborative working in partnership with Cleveland and Durham forces (Evolve).
-This collaboration is at an early stage, but a Joint Governance Board has been established.
+The Group also engages in collaborative working in partnership with Cleveland and Durham forces for Specialist Operational Services (Evolve).
+The governance for this programme is via a Joint Governance Board constituted of Police and Crime Commissioners plus other officers of the participating forces in accordance with the section 22a agreement.